TNA Digital Media Championship: Impact Digital Media Championship Tournament (2021)

-Championship belt design(s)
+Championship belt designs

 The original design of the title (2021–2024).

+The 2024 to 2025 design of the title.

 The original design of the Impact Digital Media Championship featured a silver main plate with gold indentation and red gem stones on the sides, with four side plates.

+The second designs is similar, but just with the TNA Logo in the middle since the company name reverted to Total Nonstop Action Wrestling (TNA) and more gold indented in the plates.